-97. If a student decides to withdraw from their course they should contact their personal tutor or Student Services in the first instance and complete a notification of withdrawal form located within OASIS, in accordance with the procedure and regulations relating to withdrawal.
+104. If a student decides to withdraw from their course they should contact their personal tutor/personal academic coach or Student Services in the first instance and complete a notification of withdrawal form located within OASIS, in accordance with the procedure and regulations relating to withdrawal.
 Any liability for fees, or entitlement to refund of fees, will be as stated in the University of Suffolk Tuition Fee Policy.